-Dipsacus laciniatus L. is the correct and accepted scientific name for the Cutleaf Teasel.
+Dipsacus laciniatus L. is the accepted scientific name for the Cutleaf Teasel.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 I don’t have any of these plants growing on the farm in Windsor, Missouri, which is in Pettis County.
-Henry County is across the street but when reporting sightings I have to use Pettis County as my location.
+Henry County is across the street but when reporting sightings on my farm I have to use Pettis County as my location.
 However, these photos were taken on a friend’s farm in Johnson County which is maybe around 12 miles away from where I live.
 Dipsacus laciniatus, the Cut-Leaf Teasel, is one of the many species I don’t remember as a kid or even that much after I moved back to the family farm in 2013.
 As I became more interested in wildflower ID, I noticed several colonies of these plants growing in ditches along the highways and the colonies are spreading.

 Each flower stem produces a single flower head that is approximately 2-4” long x 1 1/2” in diameter.
 (5-10 cm x 2-4 cm).
 Each head produced several hundred flowers that have long, narrow bracts, 2-4”, that are sharply pointed.
 The heads start flowering in the center, then in both directions.

 Plants in the above photo were in another area in a ditch along the highway.
-They must have been first season plants because they produced no flowers in 2019.
+They must have been first-season plants because they produced no flowers in 2019.

 This European native has spread aggressively wherever it has been introduced displacing many native species.
-They are a neat looking plant but once established they can become quite invasive.
+They are a neat-looking plant but once established they can become quite invasive.